-"[In my research] I am interested in the resurgence of citizen initiatives that are multiplying in Quebec (but also around the world) and that implement new sustainable social practices that subscribe to the logic of the "commons".
-The Foundation has allowed me to meet other researchers, political actors and activists who are already working on the commons in Europe."
+"[In my research] I am interested in the resurgence of citizen initiatives that are multiplying in Quebec (but also around the

 Criteria

 Our renewed Scholarship program represents a gateway for courageous, bold, original thinkers who are hungry to play a leadership role and inspire positive change in Canada and the world.
 This three-year program is designed to empower Engaged Leaders, equipping outstanding doctoral candidates with the tools to share and apply their research and be creative change-makers in their institutions and communities.